jeswr/blog/raw-posts/research-topics.md

  - A good portal which supports the discovery of authoritative entity identifiers such as [WebIds](https://en.wikipedia.org/wiki/WebID) based on a natural language query - this could be for name "Jesse" or a rough description "Australian guy working on AI and Solid."
  - A good portal to discover semantically described datasets such as those described using [Croissant](https://theodi.org/news-and-events/blog/transforming-ai-data-governance-with-croissant-a-new-standard-for-ml-metadata/) or [DProd](https://ekgf.github.io/dprod/).

-## Operationalizable guidelines on how to comply with regulatory requirements as a host of decentralized infrastructure.
+## Operationalizable guidelines on how to comply with regulatory requirements as a host of decentralized infrastructure

 In particular - today - as a host of:
  - Decentralised social media - such as [Mastodon](https://mastodon.social/explore), or